mesparzaveloz/Bamazon/README.md

 ![SQL file](/images/bamazon_sql_execution.JPG)

+#### Running bamazonCustomer.js
-Running bamazonCustomer.js, list of items is displayed, then user is asked to choose an option
+List of items is displayed, then user is asked to choose an option

 ![SQL file](/images/bamazonCustomer01.JPG)